Charges for BWI

 Just like with a DUI or DWI, you may refuse to take a field sobriety or breathalyzer test.
 If you do take the test, the results can be challenged by your Georgetown DWI lawyer.
 Police may also try to use circumstantial evidence, like the fact that empty beer cans were in your boat or you were very red in the face, to prove intoxication.
 The beer cans could have belonged to people in your party, and you could have been red from sunburn.

 If you’re accused of BWI (also called BUI in other states) on any of the waters in Williamson County or Bell County, Georgetown criminal defense lawyer Michael J. Price can help you fight the charges.
-Call Law Office of Price & Wiggins, P.C. today at (512) 354-1880 to schedule a free, confidential consultation.
+Call Law Office of Michael J. Price, P.C. today at (512) 354-1880 to schedule a free, confidential consultation.